jeyhunzakarya/todos_application/README.md

 Project structure :

-The main code is written in src folder, which has App.js and index.js (for initial view of the website), and 3 subdirectories :
+The main code is written in src folder, which has index.js (for initial view of the website), and 3 subdirectories :

 "components" subfolder for react components